andyctaylor/Scripts_and_Bots/readme.txt

 1. Image converter (https://github.com/andyctaylor/Scripts_and_Bots/tree/main/imageProcessingScript):
 This script converts any image file to a png format.

+2. Password Security Checker: Proactively protect your accounts by checking if your passwords have been exposed in data breaches.

 More apps will be added as they are developed!